 This course provides an overview of crime.
-Students are introduced to the various theories concerning the causes of
+Students are introduced to the various theories concerning the causes of crime.
+The theories introduce students to scientific, psychological, learned, and environmental theories of crime.
+Prerequisite: CJ100

 CJ 240 - Intelligence

 This course provides a comprehensive overview of the intelligence community and the role that intelligence plays in Homeland Security.
 Students will be introduced to counterintelligence, intelligence analysis for criminal investigations, military intelligence and National Security response strategies based on threat analysis.
 Prerequisite: CJ230